50 Vintage Wedding Photos So Beautiful We Can't Look Away

 Young love and blue cummerbunds

-This kooky kids may look young, but that’s just how relationships worked in the ‘70s.
+These kooky kids may look young, but that’s just how relationships worked in the ‘70s.
 Rather than endlessly swiping from date to date, when couples had a good thing they made sure to lock it down forever.
-Even though we think of the ‘70s as being a far out time, young people were still incredibly traditional.
-Men and women knew that they wanted to settle down, start a family, and get that house in the suburbs so they could fill their back yard with kids.
+Even though we think of the ‘70s as being a far-out time, young people were still incredibly traditional.
+Men and women knew that they wanted to settle down, start a family, and get that house in the suburbs so they could fill their backyard with kids.
 Young people today may not understand that desire for stability, but in the 1970s it was the American way.

 This bride means serious business

 While we often think of the ‘70s as the time of boho chic and brides with flowers in their hair, it wasn’t all men and women walking down a grassy aisle with their feet bare.
 Traditional weddings were just as common as those that let their freak flags fly, they just weren’t as chic.
 Weddings like the one pictured featured dresses made of heavy fabrics, machine-made lace, and brides with flowing silhouettes in order to create that classic romantic look of the early 20th century.
 In some instances, Juliet caps and veils were added, but it didn’t matter if you were cool as a cucumber or square as a rectangle, brides didn’t want tomes up their hair on their big day.